kylebrackman/PennieAI/README.md

 #### Start docker in Development mode with:

-`docker-compose -f docker-compose.dev.yml up -d`
+`docker-compose -f docker-compose.dev.yml up`

+Add the -d flag to run in detached mode if you would like to keep your terminal free.

 #### Ensure that it is running with: